$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 To further enhance the authentication experience and improve user communication, consider integrating Amazon SES.
 This service enables customized email notifications, such as password resets and account verification emails, thereby improving the overall user experience.

-With these configurations, ShinyProxy is now well integrated with Amazon Cognito as the identity provider, offering secure, group-based access to both Shiny and Dash applications.
+With these configurations, ShinyProxy is now well integrated with Amazon Cognito as the identity provider, offering secure, group-based access to the applications hosted on the EC2 instance.

 GitHub Repository